formulaslug/Sims-Data/Projects/BlueMaxAnalysis.md

 ## Design Review Dates/Timeline

 - Data meeting soon for discussion about data projects
-- PDR (Preliminary Design Review) ~ Oct 30 - Nov 2 to establish that you have a clear plan for how to proceed
+- PDR (Preliminary Design Review) ~ 1 week to establish that you have a clear plan for how to proceed
 - Design Review ~1 week later

 ## Introduction